 Want to know what art to invest in?
 Here are ten talented artists making waves today.

 Of course when buying art, the most important aspect is whether or not you like or feel to drawn to it.
-But in a world awash with styles, trends and expert opinions, the choice can feel overwhelming, so here's our hot list.
+But in a world awash with styles, trends and expert opinions, the choice can feel overwhelming, so here's who is on our hot list.

 Pared back and carefully balanced, Sara Lee’s landscapes are a minimalist’s dream.
 Her sensitive touch allows for tranquil works that instil an almost meditative mood in the viewer.
 Ideas and imagery are gathered from walks and journeys, and her depictions are usually site-specific and personal.
 Sara’s pastels, prints and drawings – available through Rabley Gallery – are highly sought after, have been exhibited with the Royal Academy and are held in the collections of Pallant House Gallery and the V&A. Consider these pictures a friend to your decorating schemes; they’re as happy in a modern city flat as an old country house.